Boudin Blanc, Deux Pommes en Purée

-It is traditionally a Christmas dish, but in Paris you can pretty much find it in charcuteries year round.
-For my greatest pleasure, as it has to be one of my all-time favorite comfort foods.
+It is traditionally a Christmas dish, but in Paris you can find it in charcuteries year round — to my greatest satisfaction, as it is one of my all-time favorite comfort foods.
 It has a very mild taste, a little sweet and a little peppery, and a soft texture underneath the thin casing, making it a sure kid pleaser.

-The other day, while out food-shopping, Maxence and I stepped into a small charcuterie in the rue Lepic, in which we had never been before – for no apparent reason.
+The other day, while out food shopping, Maxence and I stepped into a small charcuterie on rue Lepic, in which we had never been before.
 It turned out to have a really appetizing selection of pâtés and sausages and traditional prepared dishes.